-- (c) collective initiatives pursuing one or several of the United Nations Sustainable Development Goals. - 2.
-The term 'short supply chain' may be used only, alone or in combination with other terms, on the labelling, in the presentation, on advertising material or on commercial documents of a product of the sectors listed in Article 1(2) that is placed on the market, provided that the term is used to inform purchasers about existing modalities for the organisation of production, distribution, or placing on the market, which provide for: - (a) a direct connection between the farmer and the final consumer of the product, or - (b) a close connection and geographical proximity between the farmer and the final consumer of the product. - 3.
-The Commission may adopt implementing acts to specify further the conditions referred to in paragraph 1, points (a), (b) and (c), and in paragraph 2, points (a) and (b), taking into account any relevant international standard.

-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 229(2).

-- 4. The Commission is empowered to adopt delegated acts in accordance with Article 227, amending paragraph 1 to add terms that are equivalent to the terms 'fair' or 'equitable', when such equivalent terms are used on the market to inform purchasers about the commercial modalities referred to in paragraph 1. - 5.
+- 2. The term 'short supply chain' may be used-only, alone or in combination with other terms, on the labelling, in the presentation, on advertising material or on commercial documents of a product of the sectors listed in Article 1(2) that is placed on the market, provided that only if the term is used to inform purchasers about existing modalities for the organisation of production, distribution, or placing on the market, which provide for ensure: - (a) a direct connection between the farmer and the final consumer of the product, or - (b) a close connection-and geographical proximity between the farmer and the final consumer of the product, with a limited number of intermediaries, and geographical proximity between the farmer, the intermediaries and the final consumer of the product. - 3.
+The Commission may adopt implementing acts to specify further the conditions referred to in paragraph 1, points (a), (b) and (c), and in paragraph 2, points (a) and (b), taking into account any relevant international standard. - Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 229(2). - 4.
+The Commission is empowered to adopt delegated acts in accordance with Article 227, amending paragraph 1 to add terms that are equivalent to the terms 'fair' or 'equitable', when such equivalent terms are used on the market to inform purchasers about the commercial modalities referred to in paragraph 1. - 5.
 Member States may adopt or maintain national rules laying down conditions additional to those referred to in paragraph 1, points (a), (b) and (c) and in paragraph 2, points (a) and (b), for the use of the terms referred to in paragraphs 1 and 2 respectively.
 Such rules shall not prohibit, restrict or impede the use of the terms referred to in paragraphs 1 and 2 for products that are legally produced or marketed in another Member State under the terms referred to in paragraphs 1 and 2. - 6.
-This Article shall be without prejudice to the rules laid down in Regulation (EU) No 1169/2011.'; - (2) Article 148 is replaced by the following:
+This Article shall be without prejudice to the rules laid down in Regulation (EU) No 1169/2011.'

-Article 148
+(2) Article 148 is replaced by the following:

+'Article 148